9,077 total views, 1 views today

 History of React – where did the name React in React.js come from?
 React JS Tutorial

-Where did the name React in React.js come from? – Based on the changes in the state of a component (run time value in the DOM), it re-renders the particular component automatically.
-I mean it reacts to the changes of the DOM, so the name is React.
-For example, if you are displaying the customer details data in the page UI – in run time you have changed something in the customer data source (maybe in the customer table), then automatically those changes will be reflected in the browser without reloading or refreshing the page.
+Where did the name “React” in React.js come from? – Based on the changes in the state of a component (the run-time value in the DOM), it re-renders the particular component automatically.
+I mean, it reacts to the changes in the DOM, so the name is React.
+For example, if you are displaying the customer details data in the page UI and, in run time, you have changed something in the customer data source (maybe in the customer table), then automatically those changes will be reflected in the browser without reloading or refreshing the page.

-React application is based on the component – so the heart of React is the component.
-In the coming section, we’ll discuss more components and other stuff to React.
+React applications are based on components, so the heart of React is the component.
+In the coming section, we’ll discuss more components and other stuff for React.

 React JS Tutorial – History of React and benefits of React?

-So, this is relatively new to the market when compared with other technologies in the market.
-Jordan Walke, a software engineer at Facebook created the library.
+So, this is relatively new to the market when compared with other technologies on the market.
+Jordan Walke, a software engineer at Facebook, created the library.
 The first use case of React was in Facebook’s newsfeed in 2011.

 React JS Tutorial – what are the prerequisites for learning React.js?

-And prerequisites for react development tool decides in two ways – whether we choose to develop using an online tool/editor or local development environment.
+And the prerequisites for the React development tool determine whether we develop using an online tool or editor or a local development environment in two ways.

-If you opt to develop thru an online editor, no need to install anything on your local machine.
+If you opt to develop through an online editor, there is no need to install anything on your local machine.
 Below is one of the online React development editors.

-For the development of React from your local machine need to install the below software:
+For the development of React on your local machine, you need to install the following software: